Luc1fer1n/c-voxel-engine/README.md

-# c-voxel-engine
+# cpp-voxel-engine
-A voxel engine developed in C using Vulkan for learning purposes.
+A voxel engine developed in C++ using Vulkan for learning purposes.
+Written and maintained by Johnathan Van-Doninck.